 Biography

-In 1998 he was commissioned to do a series of portraits by the Kazakh violinist Marat Bisengaliev.
-The same year he also was Invited by the Artists Union of Kazakhstan, to visit & exhibit in Almaty with Marat Bisengaliev and the English Chamber Orchestra.
-In 2002 he was Invited by the Government of Kazakstan to visit Almaty a second time with Marat Bisengaliev and The Royal Philharmonic Orchestra.
-An exhibition of his work was held at the Palace of the Republic in Almaty, after which a number of his portraits were also acquired by The Museum of Art, Almaty.
+In 1998, The Kazakh violinist Marat Bisengaliev commissioned Flood to produce a series of portraits.
+That same year, the Artists Union of Kazakhstan invited him to exhibit in Almaty alongside Bisengaliev and the English Chamber Orchestra.
+In 2002, the Kazakh government invited him back to Almaty with Bisengaliev and the Royal Philharmonic Orchestra, where his work was displayed at the Palace of the Republic.
+Several of his portraits Of Bisengaliev were acquired by the Museum of Art in Almaty.

-His work has also been exhibited at The National Portrait Gallery, London & and is included in many private & public collections throughout the World, including UK, Ireland, USA, Europe, Kazakhstan, Singapore, Japan, India, and Israel.
+Flood’s work, which spans portraits, group compositions, still life, interiors, landscapes, and mixed media, has been exhibited at the National Portrait Gallery in London and is held in private and public collections across the UK, Ireland, USA, Europe, Kazakhstan, Singapore, Japan, India, and Israel.
+He works in diverse media, including drawing, printmaking, painting, photography, film, and sculpture.

 Alan Flood aged 16